KelkooGroup/theGardener/documentation/Admin/Configure.md

 ![](../global/assets/images/theGardener_settings_ui_theGardener.png)

-you can change the UI the look and feel of you organisation, for instance:
+you can change the UI to match the look and feel of your organisation, for instance:

 ![](../global/assets/images/theGardener_settings_ui_kkg_internal.png)